-Staff requests the Finance & Administration Committee recommend the Board of Directors approve Resolution 04-2024 affirming LAVTA's 2024 Legislative Program.
+The Finance & Administration Committee recommends the Board of Directors approve Resolution 04-2024 affirming LAVTA's 2024 Legislative Program.

 Background

 Each year the LAVTA Board of Directors approves a Legislative Program to guide staff and the Board for legislative issues at the federal, state, and regional/local level to support, watch and monitor, stay neutral, or oppose.